agnatio/translator/README.md

 All contributions are welcome.
 Please open an issue or submit a pull request if you have any suggestions or find any bugs.

 ## References
-This project was based on tutorial `https://www.youtube.com/watch?v=3ydfbFFrPWE` New change button functionality was added and another library was used, which took to re-write the translate function
+This project was based on tutorial [how to create translator using python | python tkinter](https://www.youtube.com/watch?v=3ydfbFFrPWE)
+New change button functionality was added and another library was used, which took to re-write the translate function